mindspore-lab/mindocr/README.md

 ### Change Log
 - 2023/04/21
 1. Add parameter grouping to support flexible regularization in training.
-Usage: add `grouping_strategy` argment in yaml config to select a predefined grouping strategy, or use `no_weight_decay_params` argument to pick layers to exclude from weight decay (e.g., bias, norm).
+Usage: add `grouping_strategy` argument in yaml config to select a predefined grouping strategy, or use `no_weight_decay_params` argument to pick layers to exclude from weight decay (e.g., bias, norm).
 Example can be referred in `configs/rec/crnn/crnn_icdar15.yaml`
 2. Add gradient accumulation to support large batch size training.
 Usage: add `gradient_accumulation_steps` in yaml config, the global batch size = batch_size * devices * gradient_accumulation_steps.
 Example can be referred in `configs/rec/crnn/crnn_icdar15.yaml`
 3. Add gradient clip to support training stablization.
 Enable it by setting `grad_clip` as True in yaml config.